AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 Additionaly, we also do a **Projection validation (visualization check)** To verify the correctness of the calibration, we re-projected the obtained 3D points back to the image plane and visually inspected their alignment with the detected 2D hand positions.
 This ensured that the existed **camera parameters** were consistent with the real-world coordinate system.

-During validation, we observed that in certain frames the back-projection failed to recover valid hand positions.
+During validation, we observed that in some frames the back-projection failed to recover valid hand positions.
 Such frames were labeled as invalid frames.
 To assess data quality, we compared the ratio of invalid frames to the total number of frames for each demonstration.
 Based on this criterion, 3 out of the 10 collected demonstrations exhibited excessive invalid frames and were discarded.
 The remaining 7 demonstrations were retained.

 Below is the detection code used for this visualization check: